Voted Best Of Delaware Twice By His Peers

 At The Freibott Law Firm our approach is aggressive and direct when negotiating on your behalf.
 As our client you will see that we also very caring and compassionate and our level of customer service is impeccable.
 We will not waste your time.
 If the offer made by an insurance company is not satisfactory to adequately compensate you for your injuries and damages, we will not delay in filing a lawsuit on your behalf.
 We will use our expensive trial skills and courtroom experience to work in an effort to achieve for the most favorable results through litigation.
 With the Friebott Law Firm by your side, you can rest assured that we will work hard to protect your rights and best interests.

-Whether your accident happened on the road, at work or under the care of professionals, we are ready to help you find fair and just compensation and hold negligent individuals, businesses and their insurance carriers accountable under the law in an injury accident and wrongful death claim.
+Regardless of whether your accident happened on the road, at work or under the care of professionals, our Delaware personal injury lawyers are ready to help you find fair and just compensation and hold negligent individuals, businesses and their insurance carriers accountable under the law in an injury accident and wrongful death claim.

-Our Auto Accident attorney is skilled in all aspects of case preparation and presentation, including state-of-the-art accident reconstruction.
+Our Delaware auto accident attorneys are skilled in all aspects of case preparation and presentation, including state-of-the-art accident reconstruction.
 We consult with and employ an extensive network of experts who can be used in all aspects of your case.
 In addition, our aggressive trial work has resulted in significant awards for many of our clients.
 Delaware Personal Injury Attorney Frederick S. Freibott has been voted one of Delaware's Best Personal Injury Lawyers multiple times by Delaware Today.
-Not many other Delaware attorneys have that distinction.
+Not many other Delaware personal injury attorneys have that distinction.

 To learn how we can help obtain fair compensation for your injury or loss, contact our office today to schedule a free consultation with an auto injury lawyer.
 Dial (302) 633-9000 today.
-We charge no fees or costs until we successfully resolve your legal claims.
+Our Newark Delaware personal injury lawyers charge no fees or costs until we successfully resolve your legal claims.